Adverse Information

 Main Applicant

-Also referred to as Primary Applicant, is the person applying for the visa who will attempt to satisfy all criteria for the grant of the visa.
+Also referred to as Primary Applicant, is the person applying for the visa who is seeking to satisfy all criteria for the grant of the visa.
 To be read with definition for Secondary Applicant.

-Medium and Long Term Strategic Skills (MLTSSL) List
+Medium and Long Term Strategic Skills List (MLTSSL) List

-The MLTSSL contains the occupations that can nominate for the following visa programs:
+The MLTSSL contains the occupations that employers can nominate for the following visa programs:

 Office of the Migration Agents Registration Authority (OMARA)